-panel in Figure 5 shows larger values of σ_p continue to generate sub-convex demand.
-This results in a much larger range of feasible curvatures for a given demand elasticity, in particular for less elastic demands where firms enjoy more market power.
-Figure 5 hence shows that a model with a log-normal price random coefficient can admit most well-behaved curvature-elasticity pairs in the sub-convex region of demand, with the exception of a small set of (ε, ρ) combinations close to the CES locus.
+The utilization of a one-tailed log-normal distribution introduces skewness (Equation 18) and expands the scope for more prominent differences in price sensitivity and curvature; the right panel in Figure 5 shows larger values of σ_p continue to generate sub-convex demand.
+This results in a much larger range of feasible curvatures for a given demand elasticity, particularly for less elastic demands where firms enjoy more market power.
+Figure 5 hence shows that a model with a log-normal price random coefficient can admit most well-behaved curvature-elasticity pairs in the sub-convex region of demand, except for a small set of (ε, ρ) combinations close to the CES locus.
 As these are part of the feasible region of the specification with a normal price random coefficient, we explore the ability of the generalized normal distribution as a mixture between a normal and log-normal distribution to extend the set of (ε, ρ) pairs; see Appendix C.